CaptEmulation/nitrogen-website/source/docs/concepts/messages.md

 # Messages

-Messages are the core construct of the Nitrogen framework.
+Messages are the core of the Nitrogen framework.
 Nearly everything in Nitrogen use messages to communicate with each other.
 The Nitrogen service at its core essentially applies a visibility model based, permissioning scheme, and real time and queued subscription model around messages.

 ## Properties